 Welcome to Fairbanks.
 Whether you’re exploring Alaska’s Golden Heart City or the wonderful amenities your hotel has to offer, get ready for an unforgettable journey in the days ahead.

 Please note the standard hotel check-in time is 3:00 pm.
+Guests who arrive earlier may have to wait to occupy their rooms.
 Enjoy the rest of the day at leisure.

 *Cruisetour Hotels will be assigned in guest documents beginning 30 days prior to departure date.